tomjoht/documentation-theme-jekyll/mydoc/mydoc_hyperlinks.md

 * Use a broken link checker on your site output to see if links are broken.
 * Generate a PDF, since the PDF tends to highlight broken links more forcefully.

-## Other methods for managing links
+## Managed Links

 You can also adopt an indirect-reference systems for managing links.
-This involves storing the link text in YAML syntax.
+This "managed links" approach involves storing the link text in YAML syntax.

-If you want to try this method, look in the root directory.
-The urls.txt file contains the same code as the table of contents (but without the conditional qualifiers), duplicated for each of the sidebars.
+Look at the urls.txt file in the root directory.
+The urls.txt file contains more or less the same code as the table of contents (but without the conditional qualifiers).
+A `for` loop runs each of the product sidebars listed in the frontmatter through the url generator.

 The code iterates through every page listed in the table of contents sidebars (as well as the top navigation menus) and creates an output that looks like this for each link:

 ```yaml
 mydoc_introduction: